-Candidates in the Master of Science in Educational Studies can choose 18 additional credits from any Department in the Graduate School of Education or any other master level course at Duquesne University for which they qualify.
+Candidates in the M.S.Ed. in Educational Studies can choose 18 additional credits from any Department in the Graduate School of Education or any other master level course at Duquesne University for which they qualify.
 Candidates can select courses to deepen or expand content knowledge and technical skill.

 The program requires that candidates complete a minimum of 12 graduate credits from the Department of Foundations and Leadership-with three of those twelve credits earned in educational research.